evil-mad/axidraw/README.md

 1. [plotink](https://github.com/evil-mad/plotink) helper routines for Inkscape extensions.
 2. eggbot_hatch.py from the [EggBot extensions for Inkscape](https://github.com/evil-mad/EggBot/).
 3. [Pyserial](https://pypi.python.org/pypi/pyserial).
-(Note that an older version, 2.7, must be used on Windows.)
+(Note that an older version, 2.7, must be used on Windows when using Inkscape 0.91 or older.)

 ---------